Recruitment Strategy

 Design

-I put together a blank visualization, and with several working sessions, we started filling in the steps a candidate would walk through.
+I put together a blank visualization of a marketing funnel, and with several collaborative working sessions, we started filling in the steps a candidate and HR partner would walk through.

 With that roughed out, we had figured out exactly what we needed to make: